Daringer and his beats: meet the musical producer of Griselda Records.

 Daringer, as a producer, is responsible for almost all GXFR sound scenarios, since the well-known and sought-after Hitler Wears Hermes II album, the guy has been writing a piece of modern hip hop history, as the Buffalo producer/deejay is standing out for a rough and massive sound approach.

 The best Daringer beats are the ones you haven’t heard yet, probably.

 The mainstream has followed the thunderous coming up by GXFR’s aesthetics, and this is due also to the merciless beats and soundscapes depicted by Daringer.
-His progression on the boards has been astonishing, capturing the attention, among others, of underground rap supremos such as The Alchemist, Action Bronson, or Roc Marciano.
+His progression on the boards has been astonishing, capturing the attention, among others, of underground rap supremos such as The Alchemist, Action Bronson, or even Roc Marciano.
 Props and attention to the young producer came also from true school pioneers such as DJ Premier, for all the naysayers out there.

 First commercial beat sold/placed: